 It’s important to keep in mind that proper retirement planning deals a lot with evaluating your cash flow and the future money requirements you’ll need.
 By understanding your retirement in detail, you’ll be able to determine exactly how much money you will need to live the lifestyle you want throughout your retirement years.

 Remember, you don’t need to have this part completely figured out.
 In fact, chances are it will change throughout the years.
 But as long as you have a general idea of the type of lifestyle you want to live, you’ll be able to give yourself more purpose and direction with your money.

-You can get started right away by building a free financial plan in just five minutes.
+You can get started right away by using Savology’s free retirement calculator and by building a free financial plan in just five minutes.

 Step 2: Examine your current situation and budget

 Next, you’ll want to take an assessment of your current financial standing.
 At least when it comes to your current spending habits and your budget.

 The reason for this is simple: it’s almost impossible to know where you’re going if you don’t understand where you are right now.
 The relationship between your current financial situation and your future one is key to understanding how to get there.

 This requires you to assess your current budget and spending habits.
 You can do this by analyzing your total income from all sources and your total expenses.